spatie/laravel-medialibrary/README.md

      ->setWidth(500);
 ```

-These convenience methods are available:
+These are all available convencience methods:
 ```php
 /**
  * Set the target width.